ericlyon/pd-fftease/README.md

 This update of FFTease was motivated and supported by essential contributions in coding, advice, and bug reports from @porres, @umlaeute, and @Lucarda.
-It would not have been possible without their sustained contributions to the project.

 Happy sonic exploration!